Olancha Cartago 4 Lane Project

 US 395 is a Priority Interregional Highway in the Caltrans Interregional Transportation Strategic Plan, part of the National Network of truck routes, and included in the Caltrans Highway Freight Network.
 The highway is vital to the economy of the Eastern Sierra region and is one of five major recreational corridors identified for Southern California.
 The highway has recurrent congestion and the fatal accident rate is higher than the statewide average for a similar facility.

 This project will increase roadway safety, close the gap between existing four-lane sections to the north and south, meet present and future vehicular and goods movement traffic demands, and bring the highway up to current design standards.
-It will include features, such as, new shoulders, a new non-motorized multi-use undercrossing, Class III Bike Route, bus turnout, and intersection improvements that will benefit pedestrian and bicycle mobility.
+It will include features such as new northbound and southbound lanes separated by a 100’ median, new 10-foot shoulders, new at-grade intersections, two new structures over the Los Angeles Aqueduct, and a new non-motorized multi-use undercrossing.

 Funding and Partnership